 Working in partnership

-Working with people from beyond your own walls can be a great way to enhance the scope and impact of your project.
+Working with people and organisations beyond yourself and your own can be a great way to enhance the scope and impact of your project.

-Volunteering initiatives can be a great way to provide valuable opportunities whilst increasing your capacity and bringing in fresh perspectives.
+Volunteering initiatives can be a great way to provide valuable opportunities for members of the local community whilst increasing your own capacity and bringing in fresh perspectives.